- Enjoy scenic winter hiking in the beautiful Cairngorms National Park

 After your hike, celebrate with a dram at a local pub before your guide drops you back at your accommodation in Aviemore and departs, leaving you to enjoy a relaxing final night in the Highlands.

-Enjoy a leisurely breakfast before you depart for your onward journey, carrying with you special memories that will last a lifetime.
+Enjoy a leisurely breakfast before you depart for your onward journey, carrying special memories that will last a lifetime.